shreyanshTechz/DigiCode/README.md

 ---
 ### Description of Idea

-- IDea : Create a Healthy and intersting coding competition
+- IDea : Create a Healthy and interesting coding competition
 - Problem : .....?

 ### About